Are you planning to move to Luxembourg? What is it like to live in Luxembourg?

 How did you prepare to move to Luxembourg?

 But my planning did get us so far – To try and understand the city, I did a brief google.
 Until then, I knew nothing of Luxembourg.
 I didn’t know how expensive it was.
 Also, I didn’t know it was an expat country.
 I knew nothing!

 It worked in our favor as the people we met on NYE set us up for a great time in Luxembourg in general.

 What is the cost of living in Luxembourg?

 Luxembourg is an expensive city.
 It was a shock to me and a big disappointment as I started freelancing.

 Some things were not too expensive, but overall – you need to be earning in this city!
 The good thing is that the minimum wage is very high.

 Accommodation in Luxembourg

-However, it’s about the same price for a room in a share house to live in the city.
+However, it’s about the same price for a room in a shared house to live in the city.
 A one-bedroom apartment will set you back over 1400 euros a month.

 Transportation in Luxembourg

 Grocery bills are costly.
 Certain things like peppercorns and tea bags are outrageous.
 I believe this is all due to the high minimum wage.
 A lot of people travel to Germany or Belgium to avoid this.

 Taxi is one of the most expensive in the world.
 There is no Uber in Luxembourg.
 Speeding fines and so on are also quite costly.

 Because it is a rich country, you don’t find many “crappy” or “cheap” cars like in other countries.
 So buying a used car was more expensive than in other countries.

-Because it is a small country, I also found that the choices are limited, therefore not as many cheap or “low quality” options.
+Because it is a small country, I also found that the choices are limited.
+There are not as many cheap or “low quality” options.

 How to overcome difficulties in Luxembourg?

 When first arriving in Luxembourg, we struggled with money due to the London situation.
 However, we made it through that okay.

 On top of this, because I am Australian, I could not legally work in this country either.
 Nor could I stay for much longer than three months.